AlEmerich/capstone-project/README.md

 ####

-I will use OpenAI with the Gym python library@1606.01540, load the Roboschool environment (because the default Mujoco is not free) and use deep reinforcement learning to make the robot stands and walks.
+I will use OpenAI with the Gym python library, load the Roboschool environment (because the default Mujoco is not free) and use deep reinforcement learning to make the robot stands and walks.